Quds Force: Name

+It was originally titled Corps but changed to Force by Khamenei.

 History and mission

 The predecessor of the Quds Force, known as 'Department 900', was created during the Iran–Iraq War as a special intelligence unit, while the IRGC was allegedly active abroad in Afghanistan before the war.
 The department was later merged into 'Special External Operations Department'.
-After the war in 1988, the IRGC was reorganized and the Quds Force was established as an independent service branch.
+After the Iran-Iraq War ended in 1988, the IRGC was reorganized and the Quds Force was established as an independent service branch.
 It has the mission of liberating "Muslim land", especially al-Quds, from which it takes its name—"Jerusalem Force" in English.

 Both during and after the war, it provided support to the Kurds fighting Saddam Hussein.
 In 1982, a Quds unit was deployed to Lebanon, where it assisted in the genesis of Hezbollah.
 The Force also expanded its operations into neighboring Afghanistan, including assistance for Abdul Ali Mazari's Shi'a Hezbe Wahdat in the 1980s against the government of Mohammad Najibullah.
 It then began funding and supporting Ahmad Shah Massoud's Northern Alliance against the Taliban.
 However, in recent years, the Quds Force is alleged to have been helping and guiding the Taliban insurgents against the NATO-backed Karzai administration.
 There were also reports of the unit lending support to Bosnian Muslims fighting the Bosnian Serbs during the Bosnian War.

 According to the Egyptian newspaper Al-Ahram, former Iranian President Mahmoud Ahmadinejad helped fund the Quds Force while he was stationed at the Ramazan garrison near Iraq, during the late 1980s.

 In January 2010, according to the Washington Institute for Near East Policy, the mission of the Quds Force was expanded and the Force along with Hezbollah started a new campaign of attacks targeting not only the US and Israel but also other Western bodies.

 In January 2020, Quds Force commander Major General Qasem Soleimani was killed by a US airstrike on his convoy outside Baghdad International Airport.

-The Quds force is ran from Tehran, and has ties with armed groups in Afghanistan, Iraq, Lebanon, Syria and the Palestinian territories.
+The Quds force is run from Tehran, and has ties with armed groups in Afghanistan, Iraq, Lebanon, Syria and the Palestinian territories.

+Predecessors

+Liberation Movements Unit

+The LMU of the IRGC was established in 1981 by Mohammad Montazeri, son of Grand Ayatollah Hussein-Ali Montazeri, and Mehdi Hashemi, then a member of the IRGC Command Council and brother of Ayatollah Montazeri’s son-in-law.
+This unit was tasked with providing military assistance to "Islamic liberation movements" abroad, especially in Shia-majority countries ruled by Sunni minorities, including Bahrain, Iraq and Lebanon.
+Both Montazeri and Hashemi had themselves received irregular warfare training in Palestine Liberation Organization-run training camps in Southern Lebanon before the 1979 Iranian Revolution.